-Our Faculty of Law is committed to enhancing diversity in legal education and the legal profession.
-To this end, we encourage applications from candidates whose backgrounds, qualities or experiences allow them to make unique contributions to the law school community, the legal profession and society in general.
+We are committed to enhancing diversity in legal education and the legal profession.
+To this end, the Faculty encourages applications from candidates whose backgrounds, qualities or experiences allow them to make unique contributions to the law school community, the legal profession and society in general.
 We will consider the following factors:

-- Disability
+- disability

-- Educational and financial disadvantage
+- educational and financial disadvantage

-- Membership in a historically disadvantaged group
+- membership in a historically disadvantaged group

-- Age

-- Life and lived experience
+- life experience

-- Any other factor relating either to educational barriers you faced, or to your ability to enrich the diversity of the law school community and the legal profession
+- any other factor relating either to educational barriers you faced, or to your ability to enrich the diversity of the law school community and the legal profession